cdapio/cdap/docs/developer-guide/source/rest.rst

    * - Status Codes
      - Description
    * - ``200 OK``
-     - Instance was successfully deleted
+     - DataSet was successfully deleted
    * - ``404 Not Found``
-     - Instance with the <dataset-name> could not be found
+     - Instance with <dataset-name> could not be found

 Deleting all DataSets
 ---------------------